 Birth lasts a few days; postpartum lasts a lifetime

-You can have a postpartum time filled with joy, excitement, overwhelming love for your baby and while maintaining a healthy mind and body.
+You can have a postpartum time filled with joy, excitement, and happiness and while maintaining a healthy mind and body.

 I will show you how.